ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

     * government: array; functions in a government (this is a rough summary of very different functions, including federal ministries, secretaries, temporary assignments and so on)
     * others: array; other functions
     * note that the entries in "br" and "eup" follow the logic of the "nr"-field, containing the club, the start and the end date; for government and other functions, the field "club" has been replaced by "function"
-, european parliament or other (this does not contain seats on regional level etc.)
 * pol_functions: array; contains all entries on the website of the MP about their political life
 * employment: array; contains all entries on the website of the MP about their professional life
 * education: array; contains all entries on the website of the MP about their education

+The fields for the 2.
+Chamber (Bundesrat, members are appointed by the regional parliaments) are mostly the same, with two differences:
+* the field "nr" is renamed "br" (for Bundesrat): array; contains objects of each independent time period the person held a seat in the second chamber; the object itself contains the "club" the person was a member of, the start and the end date (strings; dd.mm.yyyy); if the person holds currently a seat, "end" = "ongoing"
+* subsequently, the field "br" in the "others"-section is renamed "nr" and contains possible seats in the Nationalrat
+* state: array; this field contains the delegating region, aka the state the Bundesrat is representing

 Note that the political functions, employment and education follow no standardised pattern, the MPs are free to include/exclude information.
 As several biographical pages are currently not linked correctly on the parliamentary website, the data about these persons is incomplete.

-The former field "lists", showing the lists on which the MP won his/her seat, is not available at the moment because the source page became somewhat unscrapable.

 As the data was scraped automatically errors due to inconsistent tags are possible.